abbreviatedman/react-monorepo/05-fullstack-react/5a-react-express-full-stack-coordination/directions.md

 }
 ```

-This is what the final `App.js` should look like:
+This is what the final `App.jsx` should look like:

 ```jsx
 import React, { useState, useEffect } from "react";